containers/crun-vm/README.md

 Here we overview some of the major features provided by `crun-qemu`.

-The examples below use Podman, but unless otherwise stated you can use Docker instead without any changes to the arguments.
+To run the examples below using Docker instead of Podman, you must additionally pass `--security-opt label=disable` to docker-run.
+Other than that, and unless otherwise stated, you can simply replace `podman` with `docker` in the commands below.

 ### Booting VMs